OSIPI/osipi/README.md

+##### Disclaimer:
+This package is under development.
+All the details mentioned below are long-term intentions behind the production of this package.

 ## OSIPI: Open Science Initiative for Perfusion Imaging
 OSIPI is a Python package developed by the Open Source Initiative for Perfusion Imaging [OSIPI](www.osipi.org), a project under the Perfusion Study Group of the International Society for Magnetic Resonance in Medicine [ISMRM](www.ismrm.org).
 It serves as the authoritative tool for perfusion MRI analysis.